-- Pipefitters who are assigned by the department to serve as a trainer for the Pipefitter Apprentice Program.
-7.5% - 29.
-Effective the beginning of the pay period following Council adoption (which is 12/13/2020), all employees in the classifications of Jailer, Communications Operator, Police Technician, Police Records Technician, Forensic Specialist, Parking Control Officer, and Senior Clerk who are assigned by the Police Department the responsibility of supervising and training newly hired employees in their respective Department Section shall receive compensation when performing such assignment. \$2.00/hour - 30.
-Effective May 8, 2016, BCEA employees in BWP with an electrical engineering degree will be eligible to receive a maximum of 5.25% for this differential pay, if they meet the following requirements.
-The employee shall receive 2.625% of their base salary for an Engineer Certification, and an additional 2.625% of their base salary for a Project Management Professional (PMP) certification.
-The employee must obtain the certification(s) in order to receive the differential pay.
-Up to 5.25% - 31.
-Pool Technician: Upon completion of the Los Angeles County Pool Service Technician certification (Certified Technician), one employee in the Building Maintenance Section of the Public Works Fleet & Building Division holding the position of Carpenter Leadworker, Carpenter, Construction & Maintenance Leadworker, or Construction & Maintenance Worker will be assigned as a Certified Technician and will receive \$200 biweekly.
+Note: except for the Professional Engineer (PE) certification differential, the department will have the discretion to grant or remove each differential based on whether employees are actually using the certification in their work.
+Up to 7.875%

+33. Pool Technician: Upon completion of the Los Angeles County Pool Service Technician certification (Certified Technician), one employee in the Building Maintenance Section of the Public Works Fleet & Building Division holding the position of Carpenter Leadworker, Carpenter, Construction & Maintenance Leadworker, or Construction & Maintenance Worker will be assigned as a Certified Technician and will receive \$200 biweekly.
 Should there be more than one Certified Technician, the assignment will be rotated based on the operational needs of the Department such that only one employee will receive the \$200 biweekly amount at any given time.
 Upon completion of the Los Angeles County Technician Apprentice certification (Apprentice), all other employees in the listed titles who are not Certified Technicians will receive an additional \$2 per hour when assigned to perform pool duties.
-In addition, in the event that there are multiple Certified Technicians, employees who are not assigned to the role will only receive the additional \$2 per hour when performing pool duties until they are assigned to the Certified Technician role, based on the Departmentdesignated rotation. - 32.
-Effective the beginning of the pay period following Council adoption (which is 12/13/2020), employees assigned to perform welding duties on bins in the Solid Waste Section of Public Works, or welding on sweepers, solid waste vehicles, and bins in the Fleet Section of Public Works will receive \$12 per hour when performing such welding duties as assigned by the Department. - 33.
-Effective the beginning of the pay period following Council adoption (which is 12/13/2020), a \$200 biweekly differential will be provided to a maximum of four employees who become Certified Arborists in the Forestry Section of Parks and Recreation.
-Should more than four employees become Certified Arborists, the Department will identify and assign employees on a rotating basis such that only a maximum of four employees will receive the differential at any given time.
+In addition, in the event that there are multiple Certified Technicians, employees who are not assigned to the role will only receive the additional \$2 per hour when performing pool duties until they are assigned to the Certified Technician role, based on the Department-designated rotation.